DarioReis/hello-world/README.md

 # hello-world
 Hi Guys!

-Dario here, I want to learn coding because I've want to learn something I can earn Money with.
+Dario here, I want to learn coding because I always wanted to understand a bit of  coding.
-So this is my plan B to travel the world
+I also see it as a way to travel the world and work frome wherever I want.

+Cheers
+Dario